Peppebalzanoo/SDL3-tutorials-cpp/01-hello-sdl3/README.md

 ## License

-This is a tutorial/educational project.
+This is my personal educational project implementing SDL3 concepts.
+All code and assets are original or free-licensed.
 Please refer to SDL3's license for library usage terms.